GoogleCloudPlatform/dotnet-migration-sample/GKE.md

 cd dotnet-migration-sample
 ```

-In this tutorial you create several files, such as a Docker file and a build instruction file for Cloud Build.
+In this tutorial you create several files, including a Docker file and a build instruction file for Cloud Build.
 If you want to skip the steps for creating the required files, checkout the `gke_windows` branch:
 ```bash
 git checkout gke_windows
 ```